 In the Podcasts app's settings, I can configure the app to download new episodes automatically.
 Like that, I do not even have to think about it, updated content will always just be there.
 Magic.

 At the same time, my subscriptions are synchronized across all devices I own.
 In a seamless world, I do not have to worry about manually keeping my podcast subscriptions in sync.
-Likewise, I do not have to be afraid that my mobile device's memory will be consumed by episodes I have already listened to on my desktop and vice versa.
+Likewise, I do not have to be afraid that my mobile device's memory will be consumed by episodes I have already listened to on my desktop.
 The play state is kept in sync, and listened-to episodes are automatically deleted.

 When I am busy with another application, say, reading a news page in the Chrome browser, I can still control the Podcasts app with the media keys on my laptop.
 There is no need to switch to the app just to skip forward or backward.